 The Ralph M. Brown Act ("the Brown Act") governs public access to legislative meetings in the state of California.
-While only certain bodies at the College are officially governed by the Brown Act, it still serves as a guide for best practices in communication with the College, the District, and the public at large.
+While only certain bodies at the College are officially governed by the Brown Act (ex: Norco College Academic Senate), it still serves as a guide for best practices in communication with the College, the District, and the public at large.
+Leadership Council and Committees are not subject to the Brown Act at Norco College.
 The following principles of Communication are heavily based on the requirements of the Brown Act.

-Please note that groups subject to the Brown Act may have requirements above and beyond the principles listed below.
+Please note that groups subject to the Brown Act, i.e. Academic Senate, may have requirements above and beyond the principles listed below.